isstac/canopy/README.md

 To enable this analysis, put in the JPF file:
 ```
-shell = edu.cmu.sv.isstac.sampling.mcts.MCTSShell
+shell = edu.cmu.sv.isstac.canopy.mcts.MCTSShell
 ```

 The Monte Carlo Tree Search strategy can be configured with the following options:

-* **canopy.mcts.selectionpol** An implementation of `edu.cmu.sv.isstac.sampling.mcts.SelectionPolicy` that specifies the policy for selecting a new leaf in the search tree maintained by MCTS.
-Default is `edu.cmu.sv.isstac.sampling.mcts.UCBPolicy` which uses the UCB criterion for selecting child nodes
+* **canopy.mcts.selectionpol** An implementation of `edu.cmu.sv.isstac.canopy.mcts.SelectionPolicy` that specifies the policy for selecting a new leaf in the search tree maintained by MCTS.
+Default is `edu.cmu.sv.isstac.canopy.mcts.UCBPolicy` which uses the UCB criterion for selecting child nodes
-* **canopy.mcts.simulationpol** An implementation of `edu.cmu.sv.isstac.sampling.policies.SimulationPolicy` that controls how children are selected during the simulation run.
-Default `edu.cmu.sv.isstac.sampling.mcts.UniformSimulationPolicy` which uniformly, at random, selects children
+* **canopy.mcts.simulationpol** An implementation of `edu.cmu.sv.isstac.canopy.policies.SimulationPolicy` that controls how children are selected during the simulation run.
+Default `edu.cmu.sv.isstac.canopy.mcts.UniformSimulationPolicy` which uniformly, at random, selects children
 * **canopy.mcts.uct.bias** Controls the UCT bias for the `UCBPolicy` (if used).
 Default is `Math.sqrt(2)`
 * **canopy.mcts.treevisualizer** Boolean that controls whether to create a window that shows how nodes are expanded in real time thus visualizing the tree maintained by the MCTS algorithm.
 Slows down performance significantly.
 Default: False